Today’s post highlights the work of Embrace Global and one of its co-founders, Linus Liang.

 I recently shared this story with a friend who is an accomplished engineer and his immediate reaction was one of excitement.
 “It actually might not be that difficult,” he claimed, “incandescent bulbs, analog, combined with appropriate insulation would be a starting point.”
-A talented, visual thinker, my friend appeared to be working up the schematics in his head.
+A talented visual thinker, my friend appeared to be working up the schematics in his head.

 And perhaps he’s right — it might not be that hard.
-However as Linus and his team soon discovered, hard to design or not, an affordable incubator would have little impact because it solves the wrong problem.
+However, as Linus and his team soon discovered, hard to design or not, an affordable incubator would have little impact because it solves the wrong problem.

 Second, focused on their revised design challenge, the team brainstormed possible solutions.
 Using the brainstorming principles advocated at the d.school (including deferring judgment, building on the ideas of others, and allowing for wild ideas), they generated a large volume of potential ideas, a subset of which would ultimately influence their final solution.

-Third, after synthesizing and voting on their brainstorming output, the team evolved their ideas by engaging in rapid prototyping.
+Third, after synthesizing and voting on their brainstorming output, the team advanced their ideas by engaging in rapid prototyping.
 Using a variety of sundry items available at the d.school, the team threw together various solutions, pushing their thinking in unique directions.
 In just a few weeks, the team built and broke over 100 prototypes.

-Another modification fit a cultural norm.
+Another modification accommodated a cultural norm.
 The team discovered that it is fairly common for patients to use intuition when taking medication, regardless of a doctor’s instructions.
-Local doctors worried that the LCD temperature strip on the exterior of the sleeping bag, which showed temperature in degrees Celsius, would invite interpretation and result in bad decisions.
-Using paper mock-ups, Linus’s team quickly tested a temperature gauge that had two states – a happy face to indicate the temperature inside the sleeping bag was warm enough, and a sad face to signal the need for a new heating pad.
-This level of abstraction was well received and has been incorporated into the design.
+Local doctors worried that the LCD temperature strip on the exterior of the sleeping bag, showing the temperature in Celsius, would invite interpretation and result in bad decisions.
+Using paper mock-ups, Linus’s team quickly tested a temperature gauge with just two states: a happy face to indicate the bag was warm enough, and a sad face to signal the need for a new heating pad.
+This level of abstraction was received well and incorporated into the design.